ShubhamOulkar/weather/README.md

 - 📱 **Mobile-first workflow**
 - 🌗 Light/Dark mode via system preference
 - 🧪 **Vitest** + **React Testing Library** for testing

+### Voice search features
+  - Starts listening when the button is clicked.
+  - Automatically stops after 10 seconds.
+  - Updates the search query live while listening.
+  - Validates the search input using `SearchSchema`.
+  - Shows toast notifications for errors and info.

 ### Error handling
 Used a class-based ErrorBoundary integrated with React Query’s QueryErrorResetBoundary and useQueryErrorResetBoundary hook.